Si Doel Anak Sekolahan: Si Doel Anak Gedongan (2006)

 After Si Doel 6 which was released in 2003, Rano Karno had chosen not to continue Si Doel.
-But because of the enthusiasm of fans, Rano melted and continued Si Doel's story with the title Si Doel Anak Gedongan.
+But because of the enthusiasm of fans, Rano melted and continued Si Doel's story with the title Si Doel Anak Gedongan (The Corporate Doel).
 Still continuing the plot after Si Doel 6, in Si Doel Anak Gedongan it was told that Doel has become a rich man with an established position in his company.
 Meanwhile, Mak Nyak lives with Mandra, who opens a homerental business with an inheritance from Nyak Rodiah.
 Atun and Mas Karyo are also happy because Atun is pregnant.
 Problems arise when Sarah is pregnant and Zainab is having problems with her husband.
 When Sarah was in need of Doel, Doel was even more concerned with Zainab who was sad because her husband had neglected her.
 Sarah was finally sad and chose to return to the Netherlands after learning that Doel helped Zainab who had a miscarriage.
 This storyline was then continued in a television film titled Si Doel Anak Pinggiran in 2011.